Almonds (1 Almond), Walnuts (1 Nut) and Apples (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb))

 Eat with Vegetables

-Incorporate non-starchy vegetables like spinach, kale, or cucumber alongside your snack.
-The fiber in these vegetables can help moderate blood sugar levels.
+Include non-starchy vegetables like spinach, kale, or broccoli in your meals.
+These are low in carbohydrates and can help moderate blood sugar spikes.

 Stay Hydrated